lotusnprod/lotus-manuscript/manuscript.md

 ##### Wikidata

-Data is loaded by the Kotlin importer available in the [lotus-wikidata-importer](https://github.com/lotusnprod/lotus-wikidata-importer) repository under a GPL V3 license and imported into Wikidata.
+Data is loaded by the Kotlin importer available in the [upload lotus](https://github.com/lotusnprod/lotus-wikidata-interact/blob/main/uploadLotus/README.md) part of [lotus-wikidata-interact](https://github.com/lotusnprod/lotus-wikidata-interact) repository under a GPL V3 license and imported into Wikidata.
 The importer processes the curated outputs grouping references, organisms, and compounds together.
 It then checks if they already exist in Wikidata (using SPARQL or a direct connection to Wikidata depending on the kind of data).
 It then uses *update* or *insert*, also called *upsert*, the entities as needed.